davidenq/fullpath/README.md

 ## fullpath

-A  node module to get full path of a directory and your nested directories or the full path of each file at each nested directory.
+A  node module to get full path of a directory and its nested directories or the full path of each file into each nested directory.

 ### release notes:

-- fullpath now has support to exclude folders and select only files with a extension that you specified.
-Please see examples 4 and 5 for more information about that how to use the new features.
+- fullpath now has support to exclude folders and select only files with a extension that you've specified.
+Please see examples 4 and 5 for more information about that how to use this new features.

 [![Build Status](https://travis-ci.org/davidenq/fullpath.svg?branch=master)](https://travis-ci.org/davidenq/fullpath)
 [![NPM](https://img.shields.io/npm/v/fullpath.svg)](https://www.npmjs.com/package/fullpath)